Thursday, 21 April 2016

 Gok Turk coin, 7th-8th, verso with royal mark

-Although it is definitely impossible to assume which motifs could have appeared in the royal Turk fabrics patterned with pearl roundel, horse, ibex, raptor, moon, and stars reasonably are on the list, while the tree of life and related vegetal forms can be added for their universal meaning.
+Although it is definitely impossible to assume which motifs could have appeared in the royal Turk fabrics patterned with pearl roundel, horse, ibex, raptor, moon, and stars reasonably are on the list.
+On the other hand, the Tree of Life and related vegetal forms can be added for their universal meaning.

 Reshaping Roundels